 When and where are the Workouts and Evaluations (Assessments)?

 These will take place in March and April.
-Dates and locations are on the tryout forms on the main Baseball page.
+Dates and locations are available after you register - more information is on the Bonivital Baseball website.

 *NOTE* Black Soxs AAA workouts/evaluations are separate from the AA ones.